 Learn more about the activities of Gloucester City Mission

-The George Whitfield Centre is open on Tuesday and Friday afternoons from 2-4 pm.
+Gloucester City Mission is open on Tuesday and Friday afternoons from 2-4 pm and on Wednesday mornings from 11 – 12.30.
 Hot drinks and food are served and there are showers and a washing machine and tumble drier available as well as access to clothing, toiletries and basic food supplies to take away.

 The street people we meet are always grateful for the food and drinks we offer and many friendly relationships are made by the team as they minister week-by-week.

 We learn the daily hardships and issues these folk face and make these topics of prayer amongst the team.
 On many occasions we learn of answers to prayer which is a great encouragement to all concerned.

 Going out on the streets brings many challenges to the team.
 They appreciate the prayers of all supporters, including protection from harm, injury, and disease.

 The street people often have a limited life expectancy and in our experience, there are no “old addicts”.
 Over the past few years, several street people of our acquaintance have died.
 Death before the age of 40 is not unusual on the streets.

 When they are hospitalised we endeavour to visit them.